-The European Health Insurance Card (EHIC) allows the cardholder to receive medical treatments while travelling.
+The Global Health Insurance Card (GHIC) allows the cardholder to receive medical treatments while travelling.
 It is operational in other countries of the European Economic Area (EEA) and Switzerland.
-The EHIC cardholder will benefit from the same medical cover a local resident would.
+The GHIC cardholder will benefit from the same medical cover a local resident would.
 If you are considering travelling to another country of the European Union (EU) knowingly to receive medical treatment, you need to understand how the process works.
 Travelling to another country with the sole intention of receiving medical treatment or to give birth is not allowed.
-In these situations, the European Health card will not cover these medical costs.
+In these situations, the Global Health Insurance card will not cover these medical costs.

 However, there are some exceptions to this rule

-- If you have your baby prematurely, your EHIC will cover the costs for you and the baby until you return to the UK.
+- If you have your baby prematurely, your GHIC will cover the costs for you and the baby until you return to the UK.

 S2 Route and EU Directive Route